 Preparation and competition for Intercollegiate Men's basketball.
 Collegiate techniques and strategies will be implemented.
-Other: Repeatable four times only.
+Other: Repeatable three times only.

-ATHL 12R Intercollegiate Track and 3 units Field - Men
+ATHL 12R Intercollegiate Track and Field - Men

 Preparation and competition for Intercollegiate Men's Track and Field.
 Collegiate techniques and strategies will be implemented.
-Other: Repeatable four times only.
+Other: Repeatable three times only.